WayBetterEngineering/OCTAVE/README.md

 # OCTAVE

 ## Overview
-OCTAVE (Open-source Cross-platform Telematics for Augmented Vehicle Experience) is an open-source infotainment system designed to provide a seamless interface for vehicle systems, media playback, navigation, and OBD-II diagnostics.
+[OCTAVE](https://octave.waybetterengineering.com/) (Open-source Cross-platform Telematics for Augmented Vehicle Experience) is a solution to having a fully automatable infotainment center in your vehicle.
+While OCTAVE could theoretically work in any vehicle, it best suits older cars with dilapidated infotainment systems.
+We were always left seeking more from the infotainment systems in our cars, so we wanted to develop a solution that could be extremely feature-rich.
+We also wanted to be able to see all the OBD data coming from the vehicle while still being able to play music and all that good stuff.

+OCTAVE is designed to be cross-platform so that the method of installing into a car is up to the user.
+Most would most likely choose a Raspberry Pi or equivalent and some sort of smaller touchscreen, grabbing power from the car, a 3D printed mount for the screen, and a way to interface into your speakers—and you're good to go!
+However, this can be run on Windows, Mac, and Linux alike, which makes for a really easy way to code and test new features, or if you really wanted to, you could have a Windows or Mac-based device embedded in your vehicle.

+This app was designed to be easy to work with, so it has a Python backend with a QML-based front end.
+There's also a settings configuration JSON file that's used to save all customizable features within the app, so everything you change stays changed and you can rock the app exactly as you like.

+Updates for this project happen fast commits will contain the date to signify when things where last touched.
+Please feel free to reach out if you think this is cool or if you think its lame you can tell me all about it rob@waybetterengineering.com

+## Contributors
+Special thanks to Robert DeGeorge and Marquis Johnson for their significant contributions to this project.

+Visit us at [WayBetterEngineering](https://www.waybetterengineering.com/) to follow our journey.

 ## Features
-- **Media Player**: Album art display, playlist management, and music library organization
-- **Integrated Equalizer**: Visual equalizer with customizable presets and system equalizer support
+- **Media Player**: Can play MP3 files, switch between playlists, music library stats, ability to shuffle songs, metadata integration including album art
+- **Equalizer**: 10-band system-level equalizer (requires APO for Windows, EasyEffects for Linux, and EQ for Mac)
-- **OBD-II Integration**: Real-time vehicle diagnostics with customizable dashboard
+- **OBD-II Integration**: Real-time vehicle diagnostics with customizable dashboards
-- **Customizable UI**: Multiple built-in themes and ability to create custom themes
+- **Customizable UI**: Built-in custom themes with ability to create your own, all icons are SVG-based and easy to change to what you want, also has UI scaling for fine-tuning your needs
 - **Cross-Platform**: Compatible with Windows, Linux, and macOS

 ## Screenshots
 ![Home Page](frontend/assets/readme/home_page.png)